 - The size of the insurance policy at issue

-- How long will it take to get a settlement check?
+- Why is it taking so long to get a settlement check?

 - How to write a demand letter, along with sample demand letters in different types of personal injury cases